 Electronic Health Records (EHR) have become a cornerstone in transforming healthcare, especially for small and private practices.
-As tech evolves, EHR for small practices becomes integral tools for enhancing patient care, improving operational efficiency, and ensuring compliance with healthcare standards.
+As tech evolves, EHR for small practices becomes an integral tool for enhancing patient care, improving operational efficiency, and ensuring compliance with healthcare standards.

-Adopting EHR systems is significant for small and private healthcare practices, marking a substantial shift towards modernizing healthcare delivery.
+Adopting EHR for small practices can give significant results, marking a substantial shift towards modernizing healthcare delivery.
 Here are some key insights:

 - The Office of the National Coordinator for Health Information Technology (ONC) reports that by 2021, nearly 88% of U.S. office-based physicians have adopted an EHR system.